sagemath/sagewiki_to_gh-2022-10-10/days75.md

  * Vincent Neiger (ENS Lyon) (to be confirmed)
  * Julien Lavauzelle (LIX & Inria Saclay)
  * Xavier Caruso (IRMAR) (to be confirmed)
+ * Jean-Pierre Flori (ANSSI) (I'll show up randomly and will be commuting from Paris)